Where the deceased does not leave a valid will

 - one-half of the balance of the estate over those amounts.

-The children of the deceased share equally the other half of the residuary estate (ss 70K, 70L A&P Act).
+All the children of the deceased, whether by the deceased’s spouse or otherwise, share equally the other half of the residuary estate.

 The ranking of more remote next of kin who are entitled to an intestate estate has not altered from the previous scheme in force for deaths before 1 November 2017.
 However, no next of kin more remote than a first cousin can now take an interest in an intestate estate where the intestate died after 1 November 2017.
 If there is no next of kin who is more closely related than a first cousin, the estate passes entirely to the State of Victoria.